kuzzleio/kuzzle-how-to/keep-only-warm-data/README.md

 code: true
 type: page
 title: Keep only warm data
-description: How to keeping only warm data in Kuzzle
+description: How to keep only warm data in Kuzzle
 ---

 # Keeping only warm data in Kuzzle